stephan-dum/promise-routine/readme.md

 # promise-routine

-A bromised base routine that builds up trunkswhich can be executed in a syncrounized fashion.
+A promised base routine that builds up trunks which can be executed in a syncrounized fashion.

 ## Usage: